danderson00/release-em/README.md

 -h|--help|Print these options
--i|--increment|Increment "major", "minor", "patch", or "pre*" version; or specify version [default: "patch"] -I|--interactive|Prompt each change -t|--target-path|Specify the path of the workspace to release -v|--version|Print version number
+-i|--increment|Increment "major", "minor", "patch", or "pre*" version; or specify version [default: "patch"] -I|--interactive|Prompt each change -n|--no-commit|Don't create a git commit or tag for released packages -t|--target-path|Specify the path of the workspace to release -v|--version|Print version number
 -V|--verbose|Verbose output

 **Release 'em!** will terminate on the first error encountered.

+### Using With Mono-Repo Configurations

+By default, **Release 'em!** will create a git commit in each package directory.
+For mono-repo configurations, this would create multiple commits in the same repo.
+Use the `--no-commit` option to prevent this from happening.

 ### Examples